-Immunisation saves lives.
-Getting your tamariki (children) immunised is one of the best ways to protect them and set them up for a healthy future.
 The World Health Organization, Te Whatu Ora Health New Zealand, the New Zealand Ministry of Health and medical authorities all recommend that children be fully immunised.
+Immunisation helps protect against a number of serious diseases.
+The risks of these diseases are far greater than the very small risks of the immunisation.